vacp2p/rfc-index/vac/raw/sds.md

 #### Periodic Incoming Buffer Sweep

-The participant MUST periodically check causal dependencies for each message in the incoming buffer.- For each message in the incoming buffer:
+The participant MUST periodically check causal dependencies for each message in the incoming buffer.
+For each message in the incoming buffer:
 - the participant MAY attempt to retrieve missing dependencies from the Store node (high-availability cache) or other peers.
 - if all dependencies of a message are met, the participant MUST proceed to [deliver the message](#deliver-message).

-If a message's causal dependencies have failed to be met after a predetermined amount of time, the participant MAY mark them as irretrievably lost.
+If a message's causal dependencies have failed to be met after a predetermined amount of time, the participant MAY mark them as **irretrievably lost**.

 #### Periodic Outgoing Buffer Sweep